nickfargo/omicron/README.md

 c.data();    // { d:4, e:2.718, f:6 }
 ```

+Note how the elements of `history` are being used to edit the data at `history[ index ]`.
+Note also how the special value `NIL` is used to encode that the key to which it’s assigned should be deleted as part of the edit.

 Next we’ll head back to where we started — but first, let’s glance back into the timeline to see how its contents have changed now that we’re positioned at the front end:

 ```javascript